SolarArbiter/workshop/data_access_control.md

 Forecast Provider B should be visible.

 ## View the roles and permissions of Forecaster A
 Access the User Administration page through the 'Account' menu as in the Utility X permission section above.
-This section should be the same for Forecaster A or B, save for roles allowing each Forecaster to access their own data.
+The following instructions are the same for Forecaster A or B, save for roles allowing each Forecaster to access their own data.

 ### The User Page
 Click on the User ID field of the users table to view Forecaster A's user information.
 Notice the 'Read Plant X' role from